jparadasb/domain-record-updater/README.md

-# App to record a log of ip address
+# App to save a log of ip addresses and change a DNS record with digitalocean API

 This app is only for **educational propouse**.